Shallow Foundations :

-This is a common and the simplest type of spread footing foundation; It consists of a number of courses of bricks, the lowest being usually twice the thickness of wall above.
+This is a common and the simplest type of spread footing foundation; It consists of a number of courses of bricks, the lowest being usually twice the thickness of the wall above.
 In this type of foundation, the base width of the wall is increased by providing 5cm (one-fourth of brick length) offsets on either side of the wall.
 The depth of each course is usually 10 cm

 In some cases, however, the bottom course is made 20cm deep.
-In the case of footing for store walls, the size of offset is slightly more than that of the brick wall footing.
+In the case of footing for store walls, the size of the offset is slightly more than that of the brick wall footing.

 Method of Construction of Wall Footing: